ImageAcharya/kb_augmented_attention_seq2seq/README.md

-# Knowledge Base-Augmented Sequence-to-Sequence Chatbot using Qwen Embeddings and LSTM Attention

-An upgraded chatbot that also has access to a structured knowledge base.
-It can answer specific factual lookups by combining its conversational ability with direct KB lookup.
+# KB-Augmented Attention Seq2Seq
+An upgraded version that integrates a Knowledge Base for factual question answering.

+- Everything from the baseline model
+- Additional KB Attention layer
+- Loads structured data from `qa_pairs.json` and `key_value.json`
+- Special tokens added for knowledge base keys